MA in International Development Delivery

 Field Semester Component:

 The "field semester" in the MA and MBA programs is called the “Development Field Practicum,” in which students work for a development organization in the field.
-Students are responsible to prayerfully find a practicum of their choice, depending on personal preference for region of the world, type of organization, and area of professional interest.
+Students work with faculty to prayerfully find a practicum of their choice, depending on personal preference for region of the world, type of organization, and area of professional interest.
 This may be a formal internship or a full-time job placement.
 Students will work with a mentor, learning how to apply the concepts and practical skills of development they have learned in coursework throughout the year.
 During the field semester, students complete coursework online for this course and one other course.

 For the Working Professional - Part-Time Cohorts

 The International concentration is also offered in a blended online/residency learning model to practitioners.
 Students will come together annually at a partner location in Africa or the USA for a 2.5 week residency and the "classroom" coursework for a few courses.
 Throughout the following year, they will complete the on-line portion of those courses, applying them to the work in their respective organizations.
 The program is designed to support them in their work with their ministries.

 Students will repeat the process the following year with the remaining courses in their program.
 This program takes two years to complete.
 A 250-Hour Field Development Practicum is also required to complete the program.